Not-Kronox101/MyTaskBoard/docs/UserGuide.md

 - All your tasks are displayed below the input field in a simple list.

+### Complete Tasks
+- By pressing the green complete button, you can complete the task.

 ### Delete Tasks

 - To delete a task, click the **Delete** button next to it.